The subscapularis muscle is one of the most commonly used muscles in the shoulder joint.

-Intensity of pain: the intensity of pain is moderate to severe.
-The pain is severe with the movement of the shoulder joint.
+The intensity of pain: the power of pain is moderate to severe.
+The pain is intense with the movement of the shoulder joint.
 The patient can not perform routine activities.

-Pain to the touch : The touch and the palpation on the injured area is very painful.
+Pain to the touch: The touch and the palpation of the injured area are excruciating.
 The pain is severe when it extends over the injured scapula or the shoulder joint.

-Pain over the shoulder joint : the presence of severe pain on the anterior shoulder joint suggests that the pain is caused by the rupture of the rotator cuff tendon of the subscapularis muscle.
+Pain over the shoulder joint: severe pain on the anterior shoulder joint suggests that the pain is caused by the rupture of the rotator cuff tendon of the subscapularis muscle.

-Pain on the lower scapula : the pain located on the lower scapula suggests that the pain may be caused by the rupture of the subscapularis muscle.
+Pain on the lower scapula: the pain located on, the more inferior scapula suggests that the rupture of the subscapularis muscle may cause the pain.

-Discoloration of the skin on 2/3 inferior of the scapula : it suggests the rupture of the subscapularis muscle.
+Discoloration of the skin on 2/3 of the scapula: suggests the rupture of the subscapularis muscle.

 Diagnosis and research

-Test Bear Hug A : the test is performed in standing or sitting position.
+Test Bear Hug A: the test is performed in a standing or sitting position.
 The hand of the injured arm is resting on the opposite shoulder.
 The examiner lifts the patient’s hand from the shoulder during the test.

 The examiner then asks the patient to return the hand to rest on the shoulder.
 The patient will have to overcome the resistance applied by the hand of the examiner.
 The patient with subscapular muscle rupture always complains of intense pain onset.

-Belly Press Test B : the test is performed in standing position.
+Belly Press Test B: the test is performed in a standing position.
 The injured arm is flexed at the elbow joint and rests on the front of the abdomen.
-The examiner will place his hand between the patient’s hand and abdomen.
+The examiner will place his hand between the patient’s hand and stomach.

 The examiner will move the patient’s hand away from the belly.
 The examiner expects the patient to resist the push.

-Severe pain will be felt in the shoulder joint or on the scapula, while preventing the arm from moving away from the belly, suggesting the subscapularis muscle rupture.
+Severe pain will be felt in the shoulder joint or on the scapula, preventing the arm from moving away from the belly, suggesting the rupture of the subscapularis muscle.